NotAShelf/NotAShelf/README.md

   - 🔭 I’m currently working on **Kaine**, a discord bot written in **JavaScript** using **Discord.JS**
   - 🌱 I’m currently learning **Go, Ruby, Java, JavaScript & Python**
-  - 💬 Ask me about Multiplayer FPS/(J)RPG gaming, chess and Tintin/Lucky Luke comics, A good move to watch but NEVER programming if you don't want to be confused.
+  - 💬 Ask me about Multiplayer FPS/(J)RPG gaming, chess and Tintin/Lucky Luke comics, A good movie to watch but NEVER programming if you don't want to be confused.
   - ⭐ Pronouns: He / Him (When in rome, do as the romans do)

   #### 📫 How to reach me: